pouchdb-community/ember-pouch/README.md

 - `import PouchDB from 'pouchdb'`
 - `import {Model, Adapter, Serializer} from 'ember-pouch'`

+You must install an adapter and serializer in order for `Ember-Pouch` to work correctly.
+The [`blueprints`](#emberpouch-blueprints) are the easiest way to get started.

 `Ember-Pouch` requires you to add a `rev: DS.attr('string')` field to all your models.
 This is for PouchDB/CouchDB to handle revisions:

 ```js